GOVERNMENT

 COASTAL RESILIENCE

-The Los Angeles County Department of Beaches and Harbors (DBH) operates and maintains 18 public beaches along the Pacific Ocean coastline (mostly in Santa Monica Bay), between the City of Malibu and San Pedro, a coastal community within the City of Los Angeles.
-The unique urban setting of Los Angeles County’s shoreline is one of the most valuable coastal resources in California.
+The Los Angeles County Department of Beaches and Harbors (DBH) operates and maintains 18 public beaches along the Pacific Ocean coastline, mostly in the Santa Monica Bay, between the City of Malibu and San Pedro, a coastal community within the City of Los Angeles.
+The unique urban setting of Los Angeles County’s shoreline makes it one of the most valuable coastal resources in California.
 Its regional beaches provide recreation and enjoyment for more than 70 million visitors annually.

 DBH has initiated collaborative efforts with other agencies and aims to include a public information education effort as we advance towards implementation of adaptation strategies that will protect and enhance access to and management of our coastal resources.